linwei0763/linwei0763.github.io/_pages/activities.md

 Posters
 ======
+1. Revealing high-fidelity and present-day geometry of segmental linings by AI, 11th International Symposium of Geotechnical Aspects of Underground Construction in Soft Ground (IS-Macau 2024), Macau, 14–17/06/2024
-1. Prediction of settlement induced by tidal fluctuation for underwater shield tunnel during service based on historical monitoring data, 2022 8th International Conference on Hydraulic and Civil Engineering: Deep Space Intelligent Development and Utilization Forum (ICHCE), Xi’an, 25–27/11/2022
+2. Prediction of settlement induced by tidal fluctuation for underwater shield tunnel during service based on historical monitoring data, 2022 8th International Conference on Hydraulic and Civil Engineering: Deep Space Intelligent Development and Utilization Forum (ICHCE), Xi’an, 25–27/11/2022

 Reviews
 ======